wmde/wikibase-release-pipeline/docs/manual-install.md

-# Install Wikibase Suite manually
+# Install Wikibase Suite (WBS) manually

 This page describes the manual path for installing Wikibase Suite (WBS) with Docker Compose.
-For the recommended browser-based setup flow, see [Install Wikibase Suite](./install.md).
+For the recommended browser-based setup flow, see [Install WBS](./install.md).

 > [!IMPORTANT]
 > This guide is for setting up WBS on an internet-reachable Linux server, not on your laptop or desktop.
 WBS needs public DNS records and HTTPS certificate setup to work correctly.
 If you are looking for individual WBS images instead of the full setup, see [hub.docker.com/u/wikibase](https://hub.docker.com/u/wikibase).